Guy Sebastian: 2011–2013: Armageddon

 Fiasco added "Battle Scars" to his fourth album, Food & Liquor II: The Great American Rap Album Pt.
 1 in countries other than Australia, and it was released as the fourth single on 28 August 2012.James, Jessie (21 August 2012).
 Guy Sebastian Lupe Fiasco Battle Scars.
 Stupid Dope.
 Archived from the original on 21 August 2012.
 He came to Australia in mid September to promote the single and the release of his album, and he and Sebastian performed "Battle Scars" live for the first time on The X Factor.
 They also performed the song in America on the Late Show with David Letterman.Lupe Fiasco & Guy Sebastian – Battle Scars – David Letterman 9-27-12.
 YouTube.
 28 September 2012.
 Retrieved 28 September 2012.
 It was used in the US in the TV promotion for the movie Red Dawn.
 "Battle Scars" spent 20 weeks on the Billboard Hot 100 chart, peaking at number 71.
 It also reached number 23 on the Billboard Digital Song Chart and number one on the R&B/Hip-Hop Digital Song Chart.Adams, Cameron (11 September 2012).
 Guy Sebastian's ARIA number one song Battle Scars with Lupe Fiasco hits 73 on the US Billboard Hot 100. news.com.au.
 Archived from the original on 29 January 2013.
-It has been certified platinum in the US for sales of one million.
+It has been certified 3x platinum in the US for sales of three million.
 The song also spent 13 weeks in the top ten in Norway, including six weeks at number two, and reached 46 and gold certification in Sweden.